swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 Confident design in programming means basically that your program behaves as it's expected to.

-It splits into different levels, from designing website UI, to designing libraries, classes, or single functions.
+Confident desing touches different levels of creating applications, from designing website UI, to designing libraries, classes, or single functions.

+Obviously on different levels, it'll matter for different users.
+Let's start from something obvious.

 ### Confident design in web UI design

-In UI it's all about components that people can use confidentially, **knowing what the app will do before they do the interaction**.
+In UI, confident design is all about components that people can use confidentially, **knowing what the app will do before they do the interaction**.
 A very simple example of that is my Hamburger menu on HanamiMastery mobile view.

 ![Confident design in UI](/images/articles/sequel-over-activerecord/confident-design.png)

+You can guess what will happen fi you'll click it, no?

-It covers all kinds of components behavior, looks, etc. When a user sees something and can use it without thinking, it's a good confident design.
+Confident design covers all kinds of components behavior, looks, etc. **When a user sees something and can use it without thinking, it's a good confident design**.

 ### Confident design in programming